Rent safe and private dog parks hosted by locals

 Can all dogs swim?

-Most dogs can paddle instinctively, but not all dogs can swim safely or enjoyably.
-Brachycephalic breeds (Bulldogs, Pugs, French Bulldogs) and dogs with heavy builds and short limbs (Dachshunds, Corgis, Basset Hounds) often struggle.
-These dogs can still enjoy shallow wading, but should wear life vests in deeper water and should never be left unsupervised.
+Most dogs can paddle instinctively, but not all can swim safely or comfortably.
+Brachycephalic breeds (Bulldogs, French Bulldogs, Pugs) and short-legged breeds (Dachshunds, Corgis, Basset Hounds) often struggle in deeper water.
+These dogs can still enjoy shallow wading but should always wear a life vest and have close supervision near any water.

-Is it safe for dogs to swim in chlorinated pools?
+Is it safe for dogs to swim in a pool?

 Yes, in moderation.
-Rinse your dog off with clean water after every pool swim, dry their ears thoroughly, and make sure they're drinking fresh water rather than pool water.
-Dogs with skin conditions should check with a vet before regular pool swimming.
+Rinse your dog off after each session, dry their ears, and make sure they are drinking fresh water rather than pool water.
+Too much pool water can become a recipe for GI disaster.

-How do I know if my dog is too tired from swimming?
+How do I know when my dog is ready to swim off-leash?

 Lindy Langum